Abhiramrkrishna/Coursera---Honours-Project/README.md

 - One hidden layer of 10 nodes, and a ReLU activation function

-- Use the adam optimizer and the mean squared error  as the loss function.
+- Use the Adam optimizer and the mean squared error  as the loss function.

-1. Randomly split the data into a training and test sets by holding 30% of the data for testing.
+1. Randomly split the data into training and test sets by holding 30% of the data for testing.
 You can use the train_test_split helper function from Scikit-learn.

 2. Train the model on the training data using 50 epochs.